Accessibility Page Navigation

 Style sheets must be enabled to view this page as it was intended.

-- Members of the Committee shall be appointed by the Governing Body.
+- Members of the Committee shall be appointed by the General Purposes Committee.
 The Committee shall have a minimum of five members, at least one of whom shall be a Barclay Fellow.
 The Chair of the HR Committee shall be a member ex officio.

 - No-one for whom the College is his or her principal employer may serve on the committee.

 - Only members of the Committee have the right to attend committee meetings.
 However, other individuals such as the Principal and external advisers may be invited to attend all or part of any meeting as and when appropriate.

 - Appointments to the Committee shall be for a period of up to three years, which may be extended for two further three-year periods.

 - The Governing Body shall appoint the Committee Chair.
 In the absence of the Committee Chair the remaining members present shall elect for one of themselves to chair the meeting.